Modelling the potential spread of Clade Ib MPXV in Asian cities

 Background

 The ongoing 2023–2024 mpox outbreak in several African countries, driven by the novel Clade Ib strain, has resulted in imported cases reported in Sweden, Thailand, and India.
-The potentially high transmissibility of this new strain and shifts in transmission modes may make territories in Asia, which were minimally affected by previous mpox waves, vulnerable to community-wide transmission following importation.
+The potentially high transmissibility of this new strain and shifts in transmission modes may make territories in Asia, which were minimally affected by previous mpox waves, susceptible to community-wide transmission following importation.
 While this highlights the importance of early preparedness, current knowledge of the virus’s transmission dynamics remains too limited to effectively inform policy-making and resource planning.

 Methods